Alyssa Toby Fahringer

 Librarian II

-Alyssa is the Digital Scholarship Consultant for George Mason University Libraries' Digital Scholarship Center.
+Alyssa is the Digital Scholarship Consultant for George Mason University Libraries' Data and Digital Scholarship Services.
 In this role she collaborates with students and faculty on digital humanities-based methods and projects.
 She teaches classroom instruction sessions, leads workshops, and provides consultations to researchers who are engaging in digital scholarship.
+Alyssa works closely with the researchers at the Center for Mason Legacies on their digital public history projects.

 Current Research